 They use cognitive and communication skills to identify, analyse and synthesise information from a variety of sources and transfer their knowledge to others, and creative or conceptual skills to express ideas and perspectives or respond to complex problems.

 Possible job titles relevant to this qualification include Manager or Area Manager, Department Manager, Regional Manager, Team manager, Supervisor, Operations Manager, Sales team leader and Officer Manager.

-BLC does not do any misleading claim or job guarantee or advertise any employment outcome with its courses.
+BLC does not guarantee any employment outcome with its courses.